 We can provide freshly harvested vegetables grown on our land at reasonable prices.

-|Size:||Sleeps up to 3, 2 bedrooms|
+|Size||Sleeps up to 3, 2 bedrooms|

-|Access:||Car not necessary|
+|Access||Car not necessary|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|

-|Luxuries:||Internet access, DVD player, Sea view|
+|Luxuries||Internet access, DVD player, Sea view|

-|General:||Central heating, TV, CD player, Table tennis, Games room, Satellite TV, Wi-fi available|
+|General||Central heating, TV, CD player, Table tennis, Games room, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Single beds (1), Double beds (2), Cots (1), Dining seating for 4, Lounge seating for 3|
+|Furniture||Single beds (2), Double beds (2), Cots (1), Dining seats for 4, Lounge seats for 3|

 |Outdoors||Balcony or terrace, Shared garden, BBQ|

 Upstairs: Attractive sitting room with wonderful views.
 Double bed.